List of Disney's Beauty and the Beast characters: The Triplets

-The Triplets, also known as the "Bimbettes", are a trio of beautiful blonde women who fawn over Gaston.
+The Triplets, also known as the "Bimbettes", are a trio of glamorous blonde women who fawn over Gaston.
 The real names of the girls are Claudette, who wears a red dress, Laurette, who wears yellow dress, and Paulette, who wears a green dress.
 They think Belle is crazy when they see her refusing Gaston's advances.
 They are also upset when Gaston decides to marry Belle, as they are seen crying when he is announcing that he will propose to Belle.
 They are later seen comforting and fawning over Gaston in the bar.
 The end of the Gaston song implies that they acted as waitresses in the tavern due to Paulette being seen with a silver platter.

 In the beginning of "The Enchanted Christmas," despite the rest of the villagers being invited to the castle for a Christmas party, the Triplets aren't present.

 The triplets also appear in the Marvel Comics serial for Beauty and the Beast, which was set during Belle's stay at the castle.
 They are generally within the B-stories, where they try to sabotage Gaston's plans to marry Belle, with varying success.

 In the musical, their roles are the same, although they are named as "The Silly Girls" and are given more dialogue, and their role is expanded slightly.

-They have made regular appearances on "Disney's House of Mouse."
-They are now all voiced by Kath Soucie (who had originally just voiced Paulette), due to Mary Kay Bergman's suicide by the time the show was made.
+They have made regular appearances on House of Mouse.
+They are now all voiced by Kath Soucie (who originally only voiced Paulette), due to the death of Mary Kay Bergman, who originally voiced Claudette and Laurette.

 They also appear in the 2017 live-action remake.
 Although their overall roles were the same, they are in fact among the mob late in the film unlike in the 1991 original.
 In addition, the triplets were given a significantly different appearance, where they wore similarly colored pink dresses, and possessed heavy makeup, a beauty spot, and brunette hair, as well as explicitly disliking Belle (Bill Condon and Rafaëlle Cohen both indicated the triplets' dislike of Belle dealt with their own mom neglecting them and doting on the latter).
 They are also depicted as being more haughty and vain.
 Their occupations also changed, acting as seamstresses in the remake.
 The three of them are among the villagers that accompany Gaston to the Beast's castle to kill the Beast where they end up fighting the servants.
-One deleted scene had the Triplets chasing Frou-Frou into the kitchen where Cuisiner throws food on them.
-It is left unknown if they knew Gaston died against the Beast, though it's possible that Gaston's absence from then on gave them that message.
-Lastly, they were also given significantly different names by their actresses, being Elise (portrayed by Rafaëlle Cohen), Eliana (portrayed by Sophie Reid), and Eloïse (portrayed by Carla Nella), though the names have not currently been officiated.